Home > Cookies > Cinnamon Sugar Gluten Free Cream Cheese Cookies

 Cinnamon Sugar Gluten Free Cream Cheese Cookies

-This post and recipe may contain affiliate links.
+This post may contain affiliate links.
 Read my Disclosure Policy.

-The gluten free cinnamon sugar cream cheese cookies are a tip-toe into the fall baking season.
+The gluten free cinnamon sugar cream cheese cookies are a tip-toe into the small batch fall baking season.
 Luxurious cream cheese is the star in this small batch of cookies and delivers a wonderful tang.
 While cinnamon sugar coats the cookies – creating a caramelized exterior with the sweetest crunch!

 • You can taste the cream cheese – If cream cheese is in the name, you want to taste it!
 Just like my cinnamon maple cream cheese frosting.